Midtrans/midtrans-java/README.md

 // SnapApi request with global config
 JSONObject result = SnapApi.createTransaction(param);
 ```
+#### Per-request Configuration
 All the request can accept an optional Config object.
-This is used if you want to set an others' config like idempotency key, proxy,
+This is used if you want to set an others' config like idempotency key, proxy, override/append notification url
 or if you want to pass the server-key on each method, or use multiple account on each method.
 ```java
 import com.midtrans.Config;